 Strengthen The Physical Security/Cybersecurity Connection

-Putting policies in place to strengthen the physical security/cybersecurity connection and training staff to follow them effectively is vital for preventing thieves from gaining physical access to confidential documents.
-Some helpful policies include:
+Putting policies in place to strengthen the physical security to cybersecurity connection and training staff to follow them effectively is vital for preventing thieves from gaining physical access to confidential documents.

 Break-Ins To Physical Locations